 5. You can still sell non-household staples or medical supplies through merchant-fulfilled channels.
 Amazon is making these temporary adjustments in order to prioritize household staples, medical supplies, and other high-demand products coming into their fulfillment centers so that they can more quickly receive, restock, and ship these products to customers.
 You may continue to sell products already in our fulfillment centers.
 This will be in effect March 17, 2020, through April 5, 2020, and Amazon will let you know once they resume regular operations.

 Tinuiti’s Expert Shipping Checklist for Amazon Sellers:

-Keep in mind, the new Amazon shipment restrictions will last approximately for 3 weeks (until April 5th).
-If you have enough inventory to last for 3 weeks (plus shipment time to Amazon Fulfillment Centers), then we recommend you continue business as normal.
+Keep in mind, the new Amazon shipment restrictions will last approximately for three weeks (until April 5th).
+If you have enough inventory to last for three weeks (plus shipment time to Amazon Fulfillment Centers), then we recommend you continue business as normal.

 But for those impacted by the recent restrictions, Jeff Coleman, VP, Marketplace Channels at Tinuiti is providing a list of expert tips to implement during Coronavirus:

 1. Set up drop-shipping & create FBM listings for all SKUs in your catalog.